Skip to main content

 Interactive development

-SkyPilot can function as an alternative to salloc for interactive GPU development.
-Instead of holding a terminal session open, SkyPilot provisions a persistent Slurm allocation that you can SSH into and submit commands to on demand.
-Under the hood, SkyPilot submits a sbatch job with sleep infinity as the main process, keeping the allocation alive indefinitely.
+SkyPilot can work as an alternative to salloc for interactive GPU development.
+Instead of holding a terminal session open, SkyPilot provisions a persistent Slurm allocation that you can connect to over SSH and submit commands to on demand.
+Internally, SkyPilot submits an sbatch job with sleep infinity as the main process, which keeps the allocation alive indefinitely.
 SSH and sky exec then attach to that running job through srun --overlap.
 The allocation stays up until you explicitly tear it down with sky down.

 Create a resource YAML